awsdocs/amazon-emr-management-guide/doc_source/emr-managed-notebooks-create.md

 1. Optionally, choose **Tags**, and then add any additional key\-value tags for the notebook\.
 **Important**
 A default tag with the **Key** string set to `creatorUserID` and the value set to your IAM user ID is applied for access purposes\.
 We recommend that you do not change or remove this tag because it can be used to control access\.
-For more information, see [Using Tags to Control User Permissions](emr-managed-notebooks-tags.md)\.
+For more information, see [Use Cluster and Notebook Tags with IAM Policies for Access Control](security_iam_emr-with-iam.md#emr-tag-based-access)\.